 Whether we are able to see an object or not just depends only on the amount of light that is reaching us and is independent of its size.
 If you cannot see an object, it just means that the amount of light coming is not enough for your eye to discern it.

 It is true that the angular size of stars is extremely small and that is the reason why no telescope has ever taken a well resolved picture of a star.
-For us at the Earth, the atmosphere causes an angular blurring by scintillation (which is why stars twinkle) and smears their size to about 1 arcsecond (which is 1/3600 of a degree).
+For us on the Earth, the atmosphere causes an angular blurring by scintillation (which is why stars twinkle) and smears their size to about 1 arcsecond (which is 1/3600 of a degree).

-Even for telescopes like Hubble which is above the Earth's atmosphere, the star's angular size is too small to be resolved.
+Even for telescopes like the Hubble Space Telescope which is above the Earth's atmosphere, the star's angular size is too small to be resolved.
 But remember that each star produces a lot of light which is more than enough for the eye to discern them.
 Hence we see stars; However they are too small; so we see them as points and not disks (as you would with planets).

 This page was last updated July 18, 2015.